Taekwondo Black Belt Test Tips

 - If you need help, please visit our Taekwondo Kicks page.

-- Make sure you review all of the eight WTF Taekwondo color belt forms because your Master/instructor will ask you to demonstrate these forms in various combinations.
-If you need help, please visit our Taekwondo Forms page for free written & video instructions.
+- Make sure you review all of the Taekwondo color belt forms because your Master/instructor will ask you to demonstrate these forms in various combinations.
+If you need help, please visit our Taekwondo Forms pages for free written & video instructions.

 - If you like sparring and go frequently to your school’s sparring classes, this section of the test will need less training.
 However, you will be tired because it is often later in the test after you are already semi-worn out.
 Moreover, you might have to spar with two or three students.
 Therefore, work on your endurance.